Tutoring at Reed

-Reed has a strong peer tutoring program, employing around 200 tutors for a wide range of courses.
-Students are eligible for a generous amount of free individual (one-on-one) tutoring for each course they are registered in, in addition to unlimited access to drop-in (group) tutoring, which occurs at several locations around campus on most nights before a class.
+Reed has a robust peer tutoring program, employing around 200 tutors for a wide range of courses.
+Students are eligible for up to one hour per week of individual (one-on-one) tutoring for each course they are registered in, in addition to unlimited access to drop-in (group) tutoring for a number of introductory-level courses and the languages.
 More information is given below on the different tutoring options.

 Do you have feedback to share, good or bad, about a tutoring experience?
-Please email David Gruber (firstname.lastname@example.org).
+Please email Amaan Mohiuddin, the Tutor Program Coordinator.
 Feedback will only be used anonymously unless you request otherwise.

 How much help can I get?